k0nrad0/nymoBlockDrop/README.md

 First vertical line - changed block
 Lines 3-8 - all drops for this block.
-Can't be more than 5.
-Drops can't reapeat in one section.

 Drops are updated only on plugin start.